Bath Street, Largs

 When the Africa Committee was set up the membership was outlined by the Kirk Session with members representing different areas of the membership of St John’s.
 Largs with representatives of Guild, Sunday School, Freeway, Kirk Session, Finance Committee as well as the congregation.

-As part of the prayer ministry of the Tuesday evening Fellowship for Bible Study and Prayer, many other ministries are additionally remembered and supported by those attending.
+As part of the prayer ministry of the Wednesday morning Fellowship for Bible Study and Prayer, many other ministries are additionally remembered and supported by those attending.